surniaulula/wpsso/readme.txt

 = 3.44.0-dev.1 =

-(2017/05/17) The Pinterest custom image in the Social Settings has been moved to the Structured Data / Schema Markup / Pinterest custom image.
+(2017/05/17) Added a new "Add Image to Content for Pin It" option for Pinterest in the General settings page.
+The Pinterest custom image in the Social Settings has been moved to the Structured Data / Schema Markup / Pinterest custom image.

 = 3.43.3 =